EduDose

 • EduDose has provided this test in both English and Hindi medium.

-The instrument used to measure the speed of the wind is:
+Instrument used to measure the force and velocity of the wind is:

 Now check your Result..